 THREE MICHELIN STARS AT SCHWARZWALDSTUBE

-There are a handful of Michelin three-star restaurants in Germany, of course, but Schwarzwaldstube has enjoyed this accolade of three stars for something like 22 years in a row.
+There are a handful of Michelin three-star restaurants in Germany, of course, but Schwarzwaldstube enjoyed this accolade of three stars for over 25 years in a row — until it burned down.

-This is certainly no mean feat to undertake for this long a level of culinary excellence worthy of the three stars dished out by pretty unforgiving Michelin restaurant inspectors — Schwarzaldstube does this four whole days a week, as it is open from Wednesday to Saturday, for lunch and dinner.
+This was certainly no mean feat to undertake for this long a level of culinary excellence worthy of the three stars dished out by pretty unforgiving Michelin restaurant inspectors.
+Schwarzaldstube did this four whole days a week, as it was open from Wednesday to Saturday, for lunch and dinner.